-- ♦ DeepFieldTM Imager (models WD-57732, WD-65732, WD-73732): When On is selected, the black levels are dynamically enhanced in portions of the screen to provide strong contrast with detail over mixed screen content.
+- signals.
+Use High with poor-quality signals.
+Turn off to leave the picture unaltered. - DeepFieldTM Imager: When On is selected, the black levels are dynamically enhanced in portions of the screen to provide strong contrast with detail over mixed screen content.
 When Off is selected, the entire screen adjusts the contrast the same.
-When Demo is selected, a split screen picture appears and you can see how the picture will look when DeepField Imager is on (right side) or when it is off (left side). - SharpEdgeTM (models WD-57732, WD-65732, WD-73732): When On is selected, special edge sharpness enhancements are applied to the vertical edges of images.
+When Demo is selected, a split screen picture appears and you can see how the picture will look when DeepField Imager is on (right side) or when it is off (left side). - SharpEdgeTM: When On is selected, special edge sharpness enhancements are applied to the vertical edges of images.